Listing Guides

 Polished chrome studio softbox on a green lacquered tripod illuminating an empty pedestal — the studio set, as a metaphor for the main-image discipline.

-The rules (non-negotiable)
+The hard rules Amazon enforces

-Resolution and zoom
+Resolution and the zoom threshold

 Hero-angle decisions

-The two failure modes we see most
+The failure modes that recur

 Watch the full video